 Other income is recognised to the extent the conditions of the funding have been met or to the extent of the completion of the contract or service concerned.

 Investment income

-All income from short-term deposits is credited to the income and expenditure account in the period in which it is earned on a receivable basis.
+All income from short-term deposits is credited to the statement of comprehensive income account in the period in which it is earned on a receivable basis.

 Agency arrangements